robotdata/docker_detectron2/README.md

 # docker_detectron2

-A docker image with the detectron2 code.
+A docker image with the detectron2 code.<br/>
+A ROS wrapper is included. <br/>
+Tested under Ubuntu 18.04 with Docker, Nvidia-Docker, ROS installed.

 ## camera
 Start your camera driver.